gportay/templates/c/sqlite/README.md

 	Set the path to database.

 **-x or --extract**
-	Extract file from an database.
+	Extract file from a database.

 **-h or --help**
 	Display this message.